garylirocks/quickrefs/docker.markdown

     # start the image in daemon mode, expose 80, bind it to 8080 on host
     # '--expose' is optional here, 80 is exposed automatically when you specify the ports mapping
     docker run [--expose 80] -p 8080:80 -itd my-image echo 'hello'

+    # bind only to the 127.0.0.1 network interface on host
+    docker run -p 127.0.0.1:8080:80 -itd my-image echo 'hello'

+    # give the container a meaningful name
+    docker run --name my-hello-container -itd my-image echo 'hello'

     # access the shell of an image
     docker run -it node:slim bash